What are behavior goals for students with autism?

 When given an unexpected change, STUDENT will respond with a positive affirmation (e.g., “That’s ok,” “I can do it later”) improving flexible thinking from BASELINE to 4 out of 5 consecutive opportunities over 3 data days as measured by staff observation, daily tasks, and data records.

-These are some of the first goals I may include on a preschooler IEP.
+These are some of the first goals I may include on an IEP.
 I always teach the staff I work with to become the “giver of all things good” and to “BECOME the reinforcer.”
 Essentially, for early learners and those with the most supportive needs, controlling and contriving reinforcement may be your greatest power.
 And this just means that you are finding out what that student loves, and you seek to pair yourself with that so you can share the world with them! (and gain cooperation 🙂 )

-Goals may include approaching a partner to receive reinforcement, fading the amount or time of reinforcement to continue learning, tangible but also social reinforcement responses (including by peers and by the natural environment!).
+Behavior goals for students with autism or preschoolers may include approaching a partner to receive reinforcement, fading the amount or time of reinforcement to continue learning, tangible but also social reinforcement responses (including by peers and by the natural environment!).

 Here is a sample IEP goal to target Reinforcement: